alontalmor/WebAsKB/README.md

 Now you can do any of the following:

-* Generate the noisy supervision data for training `python -m webaskb_run.py gen_noisy_sup --eval_set dev` (choose ‘dev’ or ‘test’ sets).
+* Generate the noisy supervision data for training `python -m webaskb_run.py gen_noisy_sup`.
-* Run pointer-net to generate split-points `python -m run_ptrnet.py gen_noisy_sup --eval_set dev` (choose ‘dev’ or ‘test’ sets).
+* Run pointer-net to generate split-points `python -m run_ptrnet.py gen_noisy_sup`.
 * Train the pointer network `python -m webaskb_run.py train_ptrnet`.
-* Run final predication and calculate p@1 scores `python -m webaskb_run.py splitqa --eval_set dev`.
+* Run final predication and calculate p@1 scores `python -m webaskb_run.py splitqa`.
+(please add option ‘—eval_set dev’ or ‘—eval_set test’ to choose evaluation set)

-Please note, Reading Comprehension component answer predication we provided in RC_answer_cache.
+Please note, Reading Comprehension answer predication data is provided in Data/RC_answer_cache.
 However the WebAnswer model was not included due to very large repository size.
 You may replace the RC component with any other such model.